Royal Vale School: History

 Classes expanded the next year to include grade 6, reaching a population of 325 students.

-In 1992, Royal Vale moved to its present location on Somerled Avenue in Notre-Dame-de-Grace, at the former Westhill High School.
+In 1992, Royal Vale moved to its present location on Somerled Avenue in Notre-Dame-de-Grâce, at the former Westhill High School.
 Within five years, three secondary classes were added at each grade level.
 Presently the school offers a complete program from Kindergarten to Secondary V. The current school population is stable, with an enrollment of 550 secondary students and 500 elementary students.
 There continue to be overnight lineups for registration each year.